 Live streaming, sometimes known as “going live”, is the broadcasting of live videos over the internet.
-Videos are unedited are seen in real time- similar to Live TV.
+Live streaming is popular for many reasons.
+Many people use it to:

 Watching live videos?

 The clue is in the name – live streaming is live, which means there is no opportunity to edit or think critically about the content before it’s posted online.
 Anyone with a camera and access to the internet can create and share a live video.
-This can make live videos unpredictable and very difficult to moderate.
-This means that it’s possible to see things that could shock or upset you- even if you didn’t initially set out to watch that type of video.
+This means that it's possible to see things that could shock or upset you - even if you didn't intially set out to watch that type of video.

 Thinking about live streaming?